jfrog/auto-mat/README.md

 # How it works?

 This is a simple docker wrapper for tools that came from eclipse MAT.
 Eclipse MAT exposes command line tool to generate indexes and reports.

+# TODO:
+Build the image and store in docker registry